Abdelrahman-Elnagar/Balabizo-Programming-Language/README.md

 ## Introduction

-**Balabizo** is a modern programming language designed to explore and demonstrate core principles of language development and interpreter design.
+**Balabizo** is a modern programming language have primary OOP features of classes and objects, designed to explore and demonstrate core principles of language development and interpreter design.
 It features a fully functional interpreter and a clean, expressive syntax, making it an ideal tool for learning and experimenting with programming languages.

 **Behavior:** When code is successfully compiled and executed, the interpreter displays the message `"Life is good"`.
 If there is an error, the message `"You are being called Balabizo"` along with the error specification is shown.